 1. Module Title Prop Making Elective

-2. HE Level 5

-3. Credit Value 25

 4. SITS module code PRC2007

-5. Location of Delivery Guildhall School

-6a.
-Module Type Practical

-6b.
-Applicable in the year of study 2

 7. Module Leader Lecturer in Prop Making

-8. Department Production Arts

-- To enable the student to practice, develop and broaden their range of specialist prop making skills. - To continue to encourage and develop safe working practices whenever new materials are encountered. - To allow the student to observe the production process first hand, and to introduce the vocabulary necessary for everyday use in a practical setting. - To develop an awareness of time management and multitasking. - To provide the student an appreciation of the work and requirements of other departments.
+- Enable the student to practice, develop and broaden their range of specialist prop making skills. - Continue to encourage and develop safe working practices whenever new materials are encountered. - Alow the student to observe the production process first hand, and to introduce the vocabulary necessary for everyday use in a practical setting. - Develop an awareness of time management and multitasking. - Provide the student with an appreciation of the work and requirements of other departments.